CalyxOS/calyxos.org/pages/_posts/2021-02-03-february-security-update.md

 * Keyboard: Remove non-functional proprietary gesture-typing preference.
 * Aurora Store: Fix installation issues for new installs, to fix your current app kindly re-install the app from F-Droid
-* Updates for all other includes apps.
+* Updates for all other included apps.

 Pixel 2, 2 XL, 3, 3 XL, 3a, 3a XL, 4, 4 XL:
 * Implement Active Edge support - squeeze phone to perform action